 Those entities within the Amalgamation that are not Member Credit Institutions will not be liable for Member Credit Institutions' debts under the Amalgamation Act.
 Due to the joint liability within the Amalgamation and the Issuer's role as the central bank for the POP Banks, prospective investors should examine both the Issuer's and the Group's financial statements.
 However, investors should note that the Group consists of the Amalgamation, as well as other companies and institutions owned by the POP Banks.
 The activities of the Group or companies belonging to the Group that are not part of the Amalgamation and the joint liability may have a negative impact on the Amalgamation.
-For more information on the Group's consolidated financial statements, see "Selected Financial Information - The Group", and for more information on the Issuer's financial statements, see "Selected Financial Information - Bonum Bank Plc".
+For more information on the Group's consolidated financial statements and the Issuer's financial statements, see "Information Incorporated by Reference".